 4. Follow “mini schedules” or routines throughout the day.

 You can also create mini schedules and routines throughout the day that you follow at specific times.
-Here are a couple of example mini schedules: Morning Routine with My Kids
+The most important routine is a morning routine because it starts your day off right and you are less likely to procrastinate.
+Here are a couple of example mini schedules:

 - eat breakfast and read Bible story